 Building Strategies & Moving Forward

 This was a lot of information – if you made it this far, you deserve a pat on the back!
-My biggest take away from the Fort Collins Social Media Workshop was that social media is an ever expanding landscape and there there is always more to learn and try.
+My biggest take away from the Fort Collins Social Media Workshop was that social media is an ever-expanding landscape and there is always more to learn and try.
 Despite the fact that I have been embedded into this virtual world as a marketer for 10+ years, there is always someone out there with interesting thoughts to share.

 I know I can nerd out on this a bit – attending workshops for fun and writing super long blog posts about it is just one example – I’m lucky enough that I find social media marketing to be a fascinating landscape, but I know it isn’t for everyone.
 If you have any questions, don’t hesitate to reach out.
 You can leave a comment below, or contact us if you’re interested in more in-depth social media marketing support.